ronanchilvers/ronanchilvers.github.io/content/posts/rules-and-hacks/weird-science-powers-system.md

   - rules-hacks
 categories:
   - Rules and Tools
-summary: Rather than selecting from a fixed list of known powers, Weird Scientists construct effects on the fly by combining an **Element** (what they work with) and a **Manipulation** (what they do with it), then declaring the mechanical parameters of the effect.
+summary: This is a Powers hack for Savage Worlds Adventure Edition.
+Rather than selecting from a fixed list of known powers, Weird Scientists construct effects on the fly by combining an **Element** (what they work with) and a **Manipulation** (what they do with it), then declaring the mechanical parameters of the effect.
 The roll penalty is calculated from those parameters.
 ---
+This is a Powers hack for Savage Worlds Adventure Edition.
 Rather than selecting from a fixed list of known powers, Weird Scientists construct effects on the fly by combining an **Element** (what they work with) and a **Manipulation** (what they do with it), then declaring the mechanical parameters of the effect.
 The roll penalty is calculated from those parameters.